zikzakjack/bpm-process-automation/BPMN_2.0.md

 * Can also be a waiting point

 ## Attached Events
-* Activity gets cancelled through the occurence of an event
+* Activity gets cancelled through the occurrence of an event
 * If the event occurs an alternative path is token

+## Link Event
+* Appears as a pair of Throwing Link Event and Catching Link Event
+* The two corresponding Link Events replace a sequence flow
+* Helps to avoid crossing sequence flows in one process
+* Also allows you to slice a process
+* Cut the larger sequence flows and bridge it using Link Events
+* Link Event is not intended to connect follow up processes
+* For follow up processes simply use the Start and Stop Events

 # Activity
 * Activity or Task defines the unit of work